django/channels/docs/topics/channel_layers.rst

 What To Send Over The Channel Layer
 -----------------------------------

+The channel layer is for high-level application-to-application communication.
-Unlike in Channels 1, the channel layer is only for high-level application-to-application communication.
-When you send a message, it is received by the consumers listening to the group or channel on the other end, and not transported to that consumer's socket directly.

-What this means is that you should send high-level events over the channel layer, and then have consumers handle those events and do appropriate low-level networking to their attached client.
+When you send a message, it is received by the consumers listening to the group or channel on the other end.
+What this means is that you should send high-level events over the channel layer, and then have consumers handle those events, and do appropriate low-level networking to their attached client.

-For example, the `multichat example <https://github.com/andrewgodwin/channels-examples/tree/master/multichat>`_ in Andrew Godwin's ``channels-examples`` repository sends events like this over the channel layer:
+For example, a chat application could send events like this over the channel
+layer:

 .. code-block:: python